 Sextortion is when someone threatens to expose your private images or videos unless you pay or comply.
 It’s a serious crime.

-Under U.S. law, sharing sexual images of minors (even of themselves) is illegal, and platforms must comply with Child Pornography laws and COPPA rules.
+Under U.S. law, sharing sexual images of minors (even of themselves) is illegal, and platforms must comply with child pornography laws and COPPA rules.

 Minors have extra protections under U.S. law and can request fast removal.